You’re viewing our 2021 ratings for Wireless Routers & Modems. We don’t currently plan to update this rating in the future.

 Routers are also used to ‘daisy chain’ networks around your home.
 This is particularly useful if you need to get wireless internet signals into the farthest reaches of your home.
 This can get complicated and the signal can potentially get diluted the more ‘links in the chain’ you have, but wireless routers do present a convenient way to ‘route’ the internet around your home.

 You may have seen the various numbers and letters specifying your wireless router’s ‘standards’.
-Simply put, you should be looking out for routers with standards of ‘802.11n’ or ‘802.11ac’.
+Simply put, you should be looking out for routers with the standards of ‘802.11n’ or ‘802.11ac’.
 All standards are backwards and forwards compatible, but with data speeds increasing significantly since standards were introduced, it’s important to get a router with decent standards.

 Higher-demand usage – like online gaming and downloading large files – is likely to need the 5GHz band, while lower-demand requests such as general browsing are likely shifted to the 2.4GHz band.
-This frees up the higher speed band for those who need it.
+This frees up the higher-speed band for those who need it.

-So the next time you see one of these classifications when shopping for a wireless router, know that the number roughly translates to maximum link speeds, and the faster your internet has the potential to be.
+So, the next time you see one of these classifications when shopping for a wireless router, know that the number roughly translates to maximum link speeds, and the faster your internet has the potential to be.
 However, as with most technology-related things in life, it takes two to tango:

-Your wireless router’s classification is an important figure to look at, but keep in mind that buying big doesn’t always equal big value if your devices don’t have the same designation.
+Your wireless router’s classification is an important figure to look at, but do keep in mind that buying big doesn’t always equal big value if your devices don’t have the same designation.